 Two Part Silicone Mold Putty for Miniatures:

 Two part silicone mold putty is an easy to use, non toxic material for creating simple but detailed molds to produce numerous copies of many materials.
-It is the easiest, fastest means of producing a flexible, accurate, reusable mold which can be used to produce multiple miniatures, dollhouse miniatures and replacement parts.
+It is the easiest, fastest means of producing a flexible, accurate, reusable mold which can be used to produce multiples of small items, including dollhouse miniature decorations and foods, repeatable parts (small trims and moldings) and items made from a range of materials (including foods like chocolate using the right mold putty).

 Silicone mold putty is a non pourable form of rtv silicon.
 The two part putty form requires less skill and time, and does not require mold forms or containers which the pourable rtv silicone requires.